imoghul/DTA-calculator/Factory_README.md

 The program must be run from the parent directory of the scripts.
 This means that run.bat should be in the parent directory.

-##### Directory Selection
+#### Directory Selection
 When the program launches with test directories passed in, the stage of picking directories is skipped.
 If 'i' was used as the test directory then directories will have to be chosen.

 The first directory chosen will be the output directory.
 This is the directory in which the output "summary.csv" will be put

 The second one will be the directory in which tests will be read from.
 It is safe to choose a parent directory as it will recursively check all sub directories

-If manual directory Selection was not chosen then the data will automatically be stored in TONGRUN in the following suggested directory tree
+If manual directory Selection was not chosen then the data will automatically be stored in FACTORY in the following suggested directory tree

 ```
 EOLT SCRIPTS
 │   run.bat
 │
 └───OUTPUT
-│   │   └───TONGRUN
+│   │   └───FACTORY
 |   |   |   summary.csv
 |   |   |   └───Certificates
 |   |   |   |   *.docx
 |
 │
 └───EOLT-Test-Analyzer
-    │   runTongrun.py
+    │   runFactory.py
-    │   tongrun.py
+    │   factory.py
     |   utils.py
     |   certificate.py
 ```

-##### Parsing
+#### Parsing
 Once directories have been chosen, the parsing can be edited.
 You will see a screen similar to this:

 ```